microsoftarchive/Learn-LTI/docs/CONFIGURATION_GUIDE.md

 6. If the Client ID is associated with an external tool, the tool name displays in the page.
 The page also confirms the tool should be installed.
 ![Config.Canvas.8](/images/Config.Canvas.8.png)
 7. Click **Install**.
+8. Continue to configure the Microsoft Learn LTI application, by registering the parameters back in the Learn LTI application's registration page.

 The following steps show how to register the parameters back in the Learn LTI application's registration page.
 If you are not the one who deployed the application, you need to provide these parameters to that person.